+We strive to provide our students with tools needed to be successful.
 We have a wonderful Learning Center where tutors are available to help in all areas of academic study.
-They will help you prepare for tests, papers, and they will even help you scan your pictures to email home to family and friends.
+They will help you prepare for tests, papers, and much more.
 It is a GREAT PLACE!
 Go early in the semester and go often.
+Our library facilities are also wonderful.
+Whether you're doing research or need to rent a movie, the dedicated staff is here to help you find what you need.